Kim Earnshaw was 18 years old when she woke one morning and noticed she couldn’t feel the tips of her middle fingers.

 “There is definitely tight epidemiology between campylobacter bacteria and Guillain-Barré syndrome,” said Dr. Michael Wilson, assistant professor of neurology at the University of California San Francisco (UCSF) School of Medicine.

-More recently the Centers for Disease Control and Prevention (CDC) declared that there is a correlation between GBS and the Zika virus.
+More recently the declared that there is a correlation between GBS and the Zika virus.

 A number of Latin American countries have reported high rates of GBS during the Zika outbreak.
 Brazilian cases of GBS jumped 19 percent between 2014 and 2015.
 El Salvador saw 104 cases of GBS in one month during a Zika outbreak last year, compared to a yearly average of about 170 cases.